Liverpool and Bury Railway: Formation and opening

 The Liverpool and Bury Railway was acquired under the terms of the Manchester and Leeds Railway (No. 2) Act 1846 (9 & 10 Vict. c. cclxxxii) on 27 July 1846 by the Manchester and Leeds Railway (Note: An Act to incorporate the Liverpool and Bury Railway Company with the Manchester and Leeds Railway Company.) who needed no persuasion in acquiring a route to Liverpool.
 At the same time as the amalgamation act was passed, the railway also had authorised by the Liverpool and Bury Railway Act 1846 (9 & 10 Vict. c. cccxii) to construct an extension into Liverpool to a station near Exchange Square, the extension was not allowed to pass within 15 ft of the borough gaol and a 700 ft wall was to be erected to prevent railway passengers seeing into the gaol.
 (Note: An Act for amending the Act relating to the Liverpool and Bury Railway, and for making Branches therefrom.)

 In August 1846 the Liverpool, Ormskirk and Preston Railway (LO&PR) secured an act of Parliament, the Liverpool, Ormskirk, and Preston Railway Act 1846 (9 & 10 Vict. c. ccclxxxi), for a line between those towns which included the making of the line joint with the L&BR from Walton Junction to the Liverpool terminus, the terminal station itself and the proposed extension to the new terminus at Tithebarn Street.
 The act also included a branch from near Kirkdale to Liverpool docks.
 The LO&PR was required to pay the L&BR half of the cost for this joint venture.
 The act also allowed for the LO&PR to be leased or sold to the East Lancashire Railway (ELR) and this happened in October 1846.
 (Note: An Act for making a Railway from the Liverpool and Bury Railway to the North Union and Blackburn and Preston Railways, with Branches therefrom, to be called "The Liverpool, Ormskirk, and Preston Railway.")

-The Manchester and Leeds Railway amalgamated with others to become the Lancashire and Yorkshire Railway on 9 July 1847, under the Lancashire and Yorkshire Railway Act 1847 (10 & 11 Vict. c. clxiii).
+The Manchester and Leeds Railway amalgamated with others to become the Lancashire and Yorkshire Railway on 9 July 1847, under the Manchester and Leeds Railway Act (No. 3) 1847 (10 & 11 Vict. c. clxiii).
 (Note: An Act to enable the Manchester and Leeds Railway Company to make certain Branches, Extensions, and other Works, and to alter the Name of the Company.)

 The line running from a temporary terminus at to the junction near Lostock, and the branch from Bolton to Bury were opened by the Lancashire and Yorkshire Railway on 20 November 1848, the section between Lostock and Bolton had been open since the 1841 opening of the Bolton and Preston Railway, it was double-tracked throughout.
 The line opened for goods traffic a month later than passengers whilst a wagon hoist was installed at Liverpool.